Prioritizing convenience saves time.

 Prioritizing movement creates more time.

 What a time to be alive.
 From food-delivery and shopping, to online dating and more, it is now seemingly possible to have anything delivered right to your doorstep.
 Although this is a great way to save time, the downside of living in such an on-demand society is lost movement.
 Convenience is the driving force behind our increasingly sedentary lifestyles that are simply not countered by spending 3-5 hours/week in the gym (which would account for only 1.5-3% of weekly hours).
-While the goal of convenience isn't to downplay how much movement matters, it is an inevitable side-effect to life in 2018.
+While the goal of convenience isn't to downplay how much movement matters, it is an inevitable side-effect to modern life.

 So why does movement matter and how can you avoid the trap of perpetual convenience?
 It starts with having the right mindset.
-As we age we expect to encounter certain obstacles, and when these expectations start to become reality we act as though we've reached a point of no return.
+As we age we expect to encounter certain obstacles, and when these expectations start to become reality, we act as though we've reached a point of no return.
 The truth is that incorporating daily movement makes it possible to dramatically delay or reverse the onset of most age-related health concerns even if you start late: How you live and move creates a significant difference between biological age and chronological age.